Teodora Kostović

 Teodora Kostović (Теодора Костовић; born 28 June 2007) is a Serbian professional tennis player.
-On 18 August 2025, she reached her best singles ranking of world No. 265 on the WTA.
+She reached her best WTA singles ranking of world No. 146 on 27 July 2026.

 Early life and background

 Kostović comes from a sports-focused family and has a brother named Miloš.
 She began playing tennis at age five and reportedly expressed an early ambition to become the world No. 1 ranked player.

 Career

 Junior events

 Competing on the ITF Junior Circuit, Kostović achieved a career-high ranking of world No. 6.

 She won J300 singles titles on clay courts in Plovdiv and Vrsar in 2023.

 In 2024, she claimed five J300 titles across all three major surfaces.
 Her victories included wins on grass in Roehampton, on hard courts in College Park, and on clay in Bradenton, Oberpullendorf, and Bytom.
 That same year, she was also a finalist at the J500 event on clay in Offenbach, and the J300 event on hard courts in Indian Wells.

 In September 2024, she won the U18 European Junior Championships, defeating Alena Kovačková in the final.